Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 The keyword  **`>>task`** allows to execute Dpdl code sections asynchronously.

-The code runs in an isolated execution instance and is thread safe.
+The code runs in an isolated execution instance and is thread safe to the embedding code.

+The running 'Task' object can be accessed by popping the task id from the dpdl stack and than calling the function 'dpdl_task_obj_get(object task_id)' which returns a 'Task' object which provides access to all functions needed to control the task execution (eg. interrupt, sleep, join, etc.)

+The task id is a unique identifier (UUID) for example like 312b01c1-9837-47f7-9c24-f5ec24fb9857

 **Example:**
 ```python